Financial system: Financial markets

 Financial markets are markets in which securities, commodities, and fungible items are traded at prices representing supply and demand.
 The term "market" typically means the institution of aggregate exchanges of possible buyers and sellers of such items.

 Primary markets

 The primary market (or initial market) generally refers to new issues of stocks, bonds, or other financial instruments.
-The primary market is divided in two segment, the money market and the capital market.
+The primary market is divided in two segments, the money market and the capital market.

 Secondary markets

 The secondary market refers to transactions in financial instruments that were previously issued.

 Financial instruments

 Financial instruments are tradable financial assets of any kind.
 They include money, evidence of ownership interest in an entity, and contracts.

 Derivative instruments

 A derivative instrument is a contract that derives its value from one or more underlying entities (including an asset, index, or interest rate).

 Financial services

 Financial services are offered by a large number of businesses that encompass the finance industry.
 These include credit unions, banks, credit card companies, insurance companies, stock brokerages, and investment funds.